 Loan capital involves raising money to run your business from borrowing rather than from shares.
 Available in the form of bank loans, bank overdrafts and debentures, companies that obtain a working capital loan use the money to keep their company operating on a day-to-day basis and to contribute to their wider success and growth.

-The power to borrow is of immense importance to any company.
-Whether to purchase stock, pay employees, keep up with specific costs or invest in growth, loan capital can be essential to stay in business.
+This is vital, as the power to borrow is of immense importance to all businesses.
+Whether to purchase stock, pay employees, keep up with specific costs or invest in growth, loan capital can be essential to stay afloat.

 While it is more commonly used by new and start-up businesses because they don't have access to retained profits, it is also crucial to any company of any size or type.